 ÁKK sells HUF 40 bln of bonds at switch auction, below plan

-The Government Debt Management Agency (ÁKK) sold a combined HUF 40 bln of bonds maturing in 2021 and 2024 for ones expiring in 2018 and 2019 at a switch auction on Wednesday.
+The Government Debt Management Agency (ÁKK) sold a combined HUF 40 bln of bonds maturing in 2024 and 2025 for ones expiring in 2019 at a switch auction today, Hungarian news agency MTI reported.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Newspaper organizations across the globe have struggled to find a business model that allows them to continue to excel, without compromising their ability to perform.
 Most recently, some have experimented with the idea of involving their most important stakeholders, their readers.